Biodiversity meets Community at Ballygraigue Court Nenagh

 4 incredible bird feeders flank each corner of the green designed and constructed by our fabulous Resident Robert Marcisz who also made the signage for the various garden areas.

-In collaboration with Trees on the Land native Irish trees were planted in the estate yesterday.
+In collaboration with Trees on the Land native Irish trees were planted on the estate yesterday.
 Birch and Hazel were nestled lovingly in the ground by the gang of enthusiastic young gardeners who will grow up with the trees that they planted.
 The residents gave great consideration and in-depth discussion around the height and size of trees in 30 years.

 An orchard of crab apples took up residence in the left-hand corner of the green area, bordered by an extensive edible hedge of blackcurrants.
-There are tarts and jam in the future for Ballygraigue Court!
+There are tarts and jams in the future for Ballygraigue Court!

-Huge thanks Brian Gaynor Trees on the Land, Gerry O’Brien Landscaper, Project Leaders Linda Gillick, Paddy Casey, Triona Gillick and Aisling Kelly.
+Huge thanks to Brian Gaynor Trees on the Land, Gerry O’Brien Landscaper, Project Leaders Linda Gillick, Paddy Casey, Triona Gillick and Aisling Kelly.
 Resident Caoimhe Grace was also on hand to help along with a group of young eager landscapers.
 As always, a spectacular afternoon tea hosted by Linda Gillick rewarded everyone for their efforts.

-There was a huge sense of achievement for all after a great day’s work, with the knowledge that this sustainable project and days planting will leave a legacy for generations to come.
+There was a huge sense of achievement for all after a great day’s work, with the knowledge that this sustainable project and days of planting will leave a legacy for generations to come.